 The mechanism by which coconut oil uniquely feeds the brain is no exception.

-These are larger molecules that are harder to break down and are more easily stored as fat.
+These large molecules are hard to break down and are more readily stored as fat.

 Coconut oil consists of medium-chain triglycerides (MCTs) which are smaller and can be used as a backup source of energy.